-Local authorities receive money from central government and raise money locally through taxes and charges.
+Local authorities receive money from central government and raise money locally, mainly through taxes and charges.
 The relationship with, and funding from, central government is described in a separate section below.
 This section of the website focusses on the fundamental issue of the ability of the council (local authority) to raise taxes to pay for local services.

 To explain exactly how and why this occurs would occupy an entire volume, yet in it most basic sense the council has powers to raise taxes from residents to pay for services it offers.
 Those services are based upon the need to protect those who are deemed to vulnerable in society, to protect the health and wellbeing of citizens, to protect and where applicable enhance the environment and to be the arbiter of decisions that protect the ‘normal way of life’ of citizens.